Psy-Fer/interARTIC/docs/primers.md

 The underlying artic pipeline of InterARTIC allows a user to use any primer scheme designed for viruses, given a few rules are followed, both in formatting, and folder structure.
 Here we will descibe these rules, how to build the required files, and how to use them with InterARTIC.

+Please read the artic [primer-scheme.md](https://github.com/artic-network/fieldbioinformatics/blob/master/docs/primer-schemes.md) file for the most up to date descriptions of these formats.

+The following is tailoured towards using InterARTIC with these primer-schemes.
+All credit to the artic team for building such a wonderful set of tools and protocols.

 In the examples, we use nCoV-2019 as the virus name, and it's best to be consistent with naming conventions across both folder and files.
 We did not write the artic pipeline, and some assumptions on naming are made in the tools.
 If you are using a different virus, name the files in the same manner, so `my-virus.bed`, `my-virus.scheme.bed` for example.

 The following files are required for the underlying artic pipeline: